rewhans/healthcare-it-analytics/DATA_CLEANING_LOG.md

   - Whether casing inconsistencies appear in other HRSA exports and should be handled programmatically rather than manually.
 ---
 ## Entry 2
-  Date:
-    1/09/2026
+### Date: 1/09/2026
-  Dataset:
-    CLEANED--HRSA_MUA--County Level_Export_IredellPeers_2024
+#### **Dataset:** CLEANED--HRSA\_MUA--County Level\_Export\_IredellPeers\_2024
-  What boundary did I enforce?
+- **What boundary did I enforce?**
-    State-level and county-level HRSA datasets are treated as analytically separate despite sharing identical schemas What assumption did I lock in?
+    - State-level and county-level HRSA datasets are treated as analytically separate despite sharing identical schemas
+- **What assumption did I lock in?**
-    Geographic granularity (state vs county) determines valid comparisons, regardless of structural similarity.
+    - Geographic granularity (state vs county) determines valid comparisons, regardless of structural similarity.
-  What decision did I make that future-me might forget?
+- **What decision did I make that future-me might forget?**
-    I intentionally prohibited cross-level joins or comparisons to avoid semantic misuse of shared fields.
+    - I intentionally prohibited cross-level joins or comparisons to avoid semantic misuse of shared fields.
-  What could break if new data arrives?
+- **What _could_ break if new data arrives?**
-    If future datasets blur geographic levels or introduce mixed-granularity records, joins and aggregations could silently misrepresent service coverage or designation status.
+    - If future datasets blur geographic levels or introduce mixed-granularity records, joins and aggregations could silently misrepresent service coverage or designation status.
 ---
 ## Entry 3
-  Date:
-    1/12/2026
+### Date: 1/12/2026
-  Dataset:
-    CDC PLACES – City/Town Level (2023–2024)
+#### **Dataset:** CDC PLACES – City/Town Level (2023–2024)
-  Decision surfaced:
+- **Decision surfaced:**
-    Filtered records to North Carolina using exact matches on `StateAbbr == "NC"` or `StateDesc == "north carolina"`.
+    - Filtered records to North Carolina using exact matches on \`StateAbbr == "NC"\` or \`StateDesc == "north carolina"\`.
-  Why it mattered:
+- **Why it mattered:**
-    This filter determines the geographic scope of all downstream analysis and assumes state identifiers are clean and consistent.
+    - This filter determines the geographic scope of all downstream analysis and assumes state identifiers are clean and consistent.
-  What alternative I did not choose:
+- **What alternative I did not choose:**
-    Using FIPS codes or a reference table to enforce state membership more defensibly.
+    - Using FIPS codes or a reference table to enforce state membership more defensibly.
-  Open question / risk:
+- **Open question / risk:**
-    If future data includes variations (e.g., trailing spaces, abbreviations beyond "NC", or mixed encodings), relevant records could be silently excluded.
+    - If future data includes variations (e.g., trailing spaces, abbreviations beyond "NC", or mixed encodings), relevant records could be silently excluded.
+---